A close-up of a graduate, a young man wearing a turban, seated among other graduates.

 President and Vice-Chancellor, University of Manitoba

 As fellow UM grads, we know what it takes to get here.
 We understand and applaud the hard work, dedication and drive that brought you to this point.
-It is our privilege to welcome you to the alumni community.
-We honour your outstanding achievements through awards and recognition, and support you in the years to come with perks and alumni-exclusive benefits and services as you go out and help shape Manitoba and our world.
+It is our privilege to welcome you to the alumni community!
+We will support you in the years to come with career resources, perks and alumni-exclusive benefits as you go out and help shape Manitoba and our world.

-Stay engaged with your alma mater by connecting with other alumni and joining us on campus or online for events and activities.
-There’s something for everyone, like cheering on your Bisons at the annual Homecoming football game, continuing your education at Learning for Life webinars and lectures, making connections at UM Café–an online mentoring platform, or UM Career Lab–a program built for new grads like you that includes career development and financial literacy webinars.
-Build up your resume with volunteer opportunities open to alumni within your faculty, on the Alumni Association Board of Directors or Alumni Council, mentor a student, or be an alumni ambassador at a UM event.
-Stay in the know through our digital version of UM Today The Magazine and our monthly alumni e-news (make sure we have your current contact info!).
+Stay engaged with your alma mater and fellow Bisons by connecting with other alumni and joining us on campus or online for events and activities.
+There’s something for everyone, like: cheering on Bison athletes, continuing your education at Learning for Life webinars and lectures, making connections at UM Café—an online mentoring platform, getting advice from UM Career Lab—a program built for new grads like you that includes career development and financial literacy webinars, or visiting our booth at the annual on-campus Career Fair and getting a free LinkedIn headshot.
+Build up your resume with volunteer opportunities open to alumni within your faculty, on the Alumni Association Board of Directors or Alumni Council.
+Mentor a student or be an alumni ambassador at a UM event.
+Keep up with the latest stories, achievements and university news through UM Today: The Magazine and our monthly alumni e-news, Have You Herd.
+Don’t forget to update your contact info!

 On behalf of the UM alumni community, congratulations on the tremendous achievement celebrated today. #WeAreAllBisons

-Visit us at umanitoba.ca/alumni to keep in touch and to learn more about the benefits of being UM alumni.
+Visit us at umanitoba.ca/community/alumni to keep in touch and to learn more about the benefits of being UM alumni.

 Chair, Alumni Association Board of Directors